infobloxopen/atlas-app-toolkit/auth/README.md

 # Authorization Interceptor

-This package provides a server-side gRPC interceptor that interfaces with Themis, a policy engine that is developed and maintained by Infoblox.
+This package provides a server-side gRPC interceptor that interfaces with [Themis](https://github.com/infobloxopen/themis), a policy engine that is developed and maintained by Infoblox.

 It is designed to give developers fine-grained control over who (e.g. specific users) or what (e.g. neighboring services) can access their gRPC service's business logic.

 ## How it Works
-When building a gRPC server, a developer can supply his or her server with a collection of _gRPC server-side interceptors_.
-Each request that's sent to the gRPC server will traverse the gRPC interceptors before reaching the server's business logic.
-At any point, an interceptor can stop a given request from advancing to the application.

-Here are some common usages for gRPC interceptors.

-- Logging (e.g. log to `stdout` on each request)
-- Metrics (e.g. increment a request-counting metric)
-- **Authorization** (e.g. check if the request-sender is allowed to access a given resource)

-When the authorization interceptor is enabled, it ensures that whoever or whatever sent the request is allowed to access some endpoint.
-If they're not, the interceptor issues a `DENY` response, otherwise the request moves to the application itself.
+If you're unfamiliar with gRPC interceptors and their intended use, please consider reading [this](https://github.com/grpc-ecosystem/go-grpc-middleware#middleware) brief explanation.

+The authorization interceptor determines whether or not an API consumer can access an endpoint.
+If the API consumer does not have appropriate permissions to access an endpoint (e.g. the consumer does not provide an API key), the interceptor will stop their request from advancing to the application.

-Behold the behavior authorization interceptor as if it were a living, breathing human: _"Hey Themis, is the sender of request XYZ allowed to access endpoint ABC in my service?
+Here's the authorization interceptor as if it were a living, breathing human: _"Hey Themis, is the sender of request XYZ allowed to access endpoint ABC in my service?
 They're not?
 Okay, I'll deny the request!"_

 ## Add Interceptors
 If you already use gRPC with Go, your project probably has a bit of code like this.